etnt/cryptic/docs/GPG-BOOTSTRAP.md

 1. Users export their GPG public key to a designated directory
 2. The server loads these keys on startup
 3. GPG fingerprints are registered in the CA database
-4. Users can then connect normally with their existing certificates
+4. Users can then request certificates (CSR) via the Cryptic onboarding process

 ## How to Bootstrap a User